bartveneman/bartveneman.github.io/bookmarks/accessible-inputs.md

   - form
 ---

-Chris Coyier tweeted a [link to an article](https://www.ovl.design/text/inclusive-inputs/) about accessible inputs, and I find tis a great example of how to put together a bunch of form elements.
+Chris Coyier tweeted a [link to an article](https://www.ovl.design/text/inclusive-inputs/) about accessible inputs, and I find this a great example of how to put together a bunch of form elements.

 ```html
 <div class="form-group">